ivan-hc/AM/README.md

 **Description**:

-Set local directory for AppMan's applications.
+Sets the local directory for AppMan applications if it doesn't exist.

 ------------------------------------------------------------------------
 ### `--system`